-PSPC's net earnings from its principal business activities improved in the last quarter due to strong premium fuel penetration and volume recoveries, coupled with the Company's cash preservation initiatives.
-This resulted in improved core earnings in Q4 2020 to be ~150% than that of Q2 2020.
+PSPC's net earnings from its principal business activities stabilized due to improved margins on account of premium fuel penetration and volume recoveries, coupled with the Company's cash preservation initiatives.
+This resulted in improvement of net earnings in Q3 2020 to be more than double that of Q2 2020 (discrete numbers), excluding the impairment and other provisions mentioned above.